 Licensure/certification

 Wayne State's Journalism and Media Education endorsement is designed to prepare students for initial teacher licensure/certification in Nebraska.
-It has not been determined if this program meets requirements for all other states.
-If you are planning to pursue professional licensure or certification in a state other than Nebraska, it is strongly recommended that you contact the appropriate licensing entity in that state to seek information and guidance regarding licensure or certification requirements before beginning an academic program.
+If you are planning to pursue professional licensure or certification in a state other than Nebraska, please see our Journalism and Media Education licensure disclosure.
+It is also strongly recommended that you contact the appropriate licensing entity in that state to seek information and guidance regarding licensure or certification requirements before beginning an academic program.

-Journalism and Media Education certification disclosure for all states
+Journalism and Media Education licensure disclosure for all states